 "Brothers, if someone is caught in a sin, you who are spiritual should restore him gently.
 But watch yourself, or you also may be tempted.
-2 Carry each other's burdens, and in this way you will fulfill the law of Christ.
-3 If anyone thinks he is something when he is nothing, he deceives himself.
-4 Each one should test his own actions.
-Then he can take pride in himself, without comparing himself to somebody else, 5 for each one should carry his own load.
-6 Anyone who receives instruction in the word must share all good things with his instructor.
-7 Do not be deceived: God cannot be mocked.
+Carry each other's burdens, and in this way you will fulfill the law of Christ.
+If anyone thinks he is something when he is nothing, he deceives himself.
+Each one should test his own actions.
+Then he can take pride in himself, without comparing himself to somebody else, for each one should carry his own load.
+Anyone who receives instruction in the word must share all good things with his instructor.
+Do not be deceived: God cannot be mocked.
 A man reaps what he sows.
-8 The one who sows to please his sinful nature, from that nature will reap destruction; the one who sows to please the Spirit, from the Spirit will reap eternal life.
-9 Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.
-10 Therefore, as we have opportunity, let us do good to all people, especially to those who belong to the family of believers."
+The one who sows to please his sinful nature, from that nature will reap destruction; the one who sows to please the Spirit, from the Spirit will reap eternal life.
+Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.
+Therefore, as we have opportunity, let us do good to all people, especially to those who belong to the family of believers."

-.
-What does restoring a brother "gently" look like?
+1. What does restoring a brother "gently" look like?
 What doesn't it look like?

-How does comparing ourselves? g ourselves to others affect us?
-How might it affect others to whom we are
+2. How does comparing ourselves to others affect us?
+How might it affect others to whom we are comparing ourselves?

 3. How would one become weary from doing good?

-Applica ation: ere someone in your life that has suffered from NOT being restored gently?
-Lift up this peer today.
+1. Is there someone in your life that has suffered from NOT being restored gently?
+Lift up this person in prayer today.
 If possible, reach out and encourage that person in some way today.

-2. Inten tionally "do good" to a fellow believer today.
-Journal your reflections on this circumstance to Reflecti ion: - you said, 'for at the proper time we will reap a harvest if we do not give up.'
-Help me not g
+2. Intentionally "do good" to a fellow believer today.
+Journal your reflections on this circumstance tonight."

+"Lord, you said, 'for at the proper time we will reap a harvest if we do not give up.'
+Help me not give up today and remain hopeful of the harvest yet to come."

 Session 24: Daily Devotional

-Day 3

-Context:

-Stay the Course
+Context: Stay the Course

-Preparation:

-God as Sustainer
+Preparation: God as Sustainer

-Meditation:

 Psalm 51:10-12

 "Create in me a pure heart, O God, and renew a steadfast spirit within me.
-11 Do not cast me from

-your presence or take your Holy Spirit from me.
-12 Restore to me the joy of your salvation and grant me

-a willing spirit, to sustain me."
+Do not cast me from your presence or take your Holy Spirit from me.
+Restore to me the joy of your salvation and grant me a willing spirit, to sustain me."

-Revelation:

 1. How could having a pure heart facilitate our ability to "Stay the Course?"